-- Go through the fields and set Mandatory to Yes for all fields that are not optional.
+- Go through the fields and set Mandatory to Yes for all fields that aren't optional.

 - Select the Save button.
 In the button properties, in the Events section, from the On Click list select New Client Action.
 A new Action opens, with a default validation logic.

 - Add different logic when Form.Valid is True or False.